RAHB-REALTORS-Association/transcriber-describer/README.md

 python main.py /path/to/video/folder --local --local-transcribe --local-describe --time <seconds> --bitrate <bitrate> --overwrite
 ```

 - The `--model` flag sets the OpenAI model to use for description generation.
-The default is `gpt-3.5-turbo`.
+The default is gpt-3.5-turbo.
 - The `--local` flag uses local versions of both the transcribe and describe functions.
 - The `--local-transcribe` flag uses the local version of the transcribe function.
 - The `--local-describe` flag uses the local version of the describe function.
 - The `--time` flag sets the duration in seconds of the video to transcribe.
 - The `--bitrate` flag sets the bitrate for the extracted audio.
 - The `--overwrite` flag enables overwriting of existing audio, transcript, or description files.
+- The `--translate` flag is used for translating the transcription.
+It should be in the format <orig_language>:<translation_language>.
+- The `--keep-transcripts` flag, if set, allows you to keep the generated transcript files after the program has run.
+- The `--keep-audio` flag, if set, allows you to keep the extracted audio files after the program has run.

 If you just want to process the video files in a directory without using any flags, you can do so: